Helium-Labs/arcminter/README.md

 # Gradian Arcminter

 Gradian Arcminter is a utility for minting and configuring ARC 3, 19, and 69 compliant non-fungible digital assets (NFTs) on the Algorand blockchain with support for a wide range of media types.
 The IPFS pinning service is dependency injected, and is generic.
 So far IPFS pinning clients are available for NFTStorage and Pinata.
-It's primarily for browser use, however is also compatible with Node through polyfilling shims.
-ESM and CJS modules are provided in the built version.
+Asset minting and configuration transactions can be signed with WalletConnect or an ED25519 ECC key pair with a generic Signer class that's dependency injected instantiation.

+Compatible with browser and Node environments.

 ⭐ Stars ⭐ and contributions are highly appreciated.